 - When to make a LF claim: You are advised to make Local Fund claims for distinct phases of action as these arise.

 - Evidencing LF claims: Rather than waiting for payslips you can claim up-front as soon as days of action are known.
 You can simply supply CORE/ESS ‘My Time’ scans/screenshots or equivalent evidence, this will result in avoiding multiple claims over several months).
 If you have difficulties evidencing action please submit your claim and explain any difficulties on the webform.

 - Rates available: you can specify a lump sum of your choice.
 For the lump sum, please indicate desired funds required from £50-£350 in £50 increments, e.g. if you require £50, £100, £150 etc. Note – We continue to recommend a £50-£600 suggested range for legacy Marking and Assessment Boycott related claims.

 - Casualised staff and other staff facing precarious contracts or similar difficulties should also consider applying for the Local Fund to offset costs arising from strike action in these circumstances.

-- If you have further imminent costs arising due to the action beyond the Local Fund’s normal rate, please explain these on Webform.
+- If you have further imminent costs arising due to the action beyond the Local Fund’s normal rate, please explain these on Webform (see link above).

 - This scheme is operated by the branch committee and not UCU national.

-- You should only apply for this scheme if you are seeking coverage of deductions above normal Fighting Fund daily rate (where this is available for specific actions) and need further support as a result of pay deductions for participating in industrial action.
+- You should only apply for this scheme if you are seeking coverage of deductions above national Fighting Fund daily rate (where this is available for specific actions) and need further support as a result of pay deductions for participating in industrial action.

 - Please supply the total number of days you were on strike, including the first three days (if you work part time, you can supply this as a decimal if required).

 - You need to be a valid member paying the correct subscription rate (check here).

 - The Local Fund is only available for members who completed the full period of that industrial action.